 There’s no question: sometimes life gets busy.
 When it comes to balancing your child’s homework assignments, extracurricular activities, birthday parties, exams, and more, it is impossible to keep it all top of mind.
 But the good news is, you don’t have to.
 In fact, the more we write down, the more space is left in our working memory for the stuff we need to remember.

 The same is true for our children.
 By using a physical day planner or even a digital calendar, students can develop and practice essential time management and prioritization skills.
-Plus, having a visual reminder can help keep track of commitments and contribute to better time management.
+Plus, having a visual reminder can help children keep track of commitments and help them understand how to manage their time.
 With a little planning and structure, your child will feel more in control and ready to succeed.
 Here are some tips to help them get started:

 Use a Planner